 The music is downright horrible.
 The songs you remember are butchered, but that’s expected.
 (There’s a horrible cry-sung reprise of “When You Wish Upon a Star” that emulates the ending of Tangled, life-restoring magic tears and all.)
 Less expected are the disposable new songs that are terribly bland.
 There’s a new Pleasure Island number that sounds like a Greatest Showman reject.

 I feel like I haven’t emphasized enough just how ugly this movie is.
 The character designs are nightmares.
 Is CGI getting worse?
-Pinocchio is a putty abomination, but Jiminy Cricket is the real crime against retinas.
+Pinocchio is a putty abomination (albeit well-textured), but Jiminy Cricket is the real crime against retinas.
 Zemeckis has kept the approximate humanoid shape of the 1940 character design, but added more bug details, and it just looks so bad.
-Some of the other characters fare slightly better, and Monstro is at least a little bit intimidating.
+Some of the other characters fare slightly better, and Monstro is moderately intimidating.
 But he’s really the only thing that even approaches a fear factor in this film.
 The unnerving edges have been sanded off.
 The donkey transformation in particular is neutered to nothing.
 (Also there are smoke demon monsters on Pleasure Island for no established reason.)

 There are exactly two things in the new Pinocchio that are even remotely interesting.
 Maybe more like one and a half things.
 Let’s start with the smaller of those: I really enjoyed Keegan-Michael Key’s vocal performance as Honest John (credited just as “The Fox”).
 He’s funny and hammy in a way that feels like it actually belongs in a cartoon.
 The reason I only mark it as half of a good thing is that Honest John’s role has been drastically reduced from the original, approximately halved, so it feels like a missed opportunity.